badetitou/badetitou.github.io/misc/_drafts/2022-09-15-integrate-software-engineering-into-the-everyday-world.md

 ---

 *I have been a member of the Berger-Levrault research team for 5 years.
-And, one of our main challenges in to integrate our innovation into the day-to-day world of the company.
+And, one of our main challenges is integrating our innovation into the day-to-day world of the company.
-There are several ways to integrate innovation: as code external library, providing schema, teaching how to use new tools, and so on.
+There are several ways to integrate innovation: as an external code library, providing schema, teaching how to use new tools, and so on.
-In this blog post, I will present you how we integrate Software Enginneering work in everyday developers tools.*
+In this blog post, I will present you how we integrate Software Engineering work into everyday developers' tools.*

 ---

-Software Engineering is about helping people developing great software system.
+Software Engineering is about helping people develop great software systems.
 In Software Engineering Research, we built tools that help [migrating your application](https://www.research-bl.com/2022/05/16/casino-a-tool-to-migrate-applications/), or improve your [software architecture](https://www.research-bl.com/2022/01/27/backend-monolithic-app-to-microservices-architecture-migration-1st-part/).

-However, these kind of innovation are not meant to be used everyday.
+However, these kinds of innovations are not meant to be used every day.
-For instance, once the application is migrated, people do to reuse (for the same application) the migration tool.
+For instance, once the application is migrated, people do not reuse (for the same application) the migration tool.

-Other innovation are about designing [new visualizations](https://www.research-bl.com/2022/08/09/visualize-your-codebase-with-moose/), or providing *diagnostics* about the code.
+Other innovations are about designing [new visualizations](https://www.research-bl.com/2022/08/09/visualize-your-codebase-with-moose/), or providing *diagnostics* about the code.
-These kinds of innovation are better when updated automatically with the code.
+These kinds of innovations are better when updated automatically with the code.
-Indeed, when using a map, people expect the map to be update.
+Indeed, when using a map, people expect the map to be updated.
-The same applies for software maps or code critics.
+The same applies to software maps or code critics.
-Another constraints for developers is that using these innovations must be as easy and integrated with their current tools as possible.
+Another constraint for developers is that using these innovations must be as easy and integrated with their current tools as possible.

-At Berger-Levrault, we use [Moose](https://modularmoose.org/) to analyse software systems.
+At Berger-Levrault, we use [Moose](https://modularmoose.org/) to analyze software systems.
 Moose allows us to create visualization and diagnostics about the code.
-Today, we will present how one can produce a basic UML vizualisation of its code and integrate it into the GitLab wiki.
+Today, we will present how one can produce a basic UML visualization of its code and integrate it into the GitLab wiki.
-Then, we present how to integrate Moose advanced diagnostics to the well known [SonarQube tool](https://www.sonarqube.org/).
+Then, we present how to integrate Moose advanced diagnostics to the well-known [SonarQube tool](https://www.sonarqube.org/)](https://www.sonarqube.org/).

 ## Perform analysis in a CI

-The first step to perform analysis when developers are working on the code is to use the CI to perform our analysis.
+The first step to performing analysis when developers are working on the code is to use the CI to perform our analysis.
-The main process is the following: developers edit code, push the code to a git repository, the CI install the code dependency, our tool analyze the code, new results are send to developers tools.
+The main process is the following: developers edit code, push the code to a git repository, the CI installs the code dependencies, our tool analyzes the code, and new results are sent to developers' tools.

 {% mermaid %}
 flowchart TD